ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

   The device interaction messages consist of command executed on target device and the returned response, as this log data can contain sensitive information including passwords in plain text it is disabled by default.
-  Additionally, in order to prevent accidental leakage of data, a warning will be shown on every task with this setting eneabled specifying which host has it enabled and where the data is being logged.
+  Additionally, in order to prevent accidental leakage of data, a warning will be shown on every task with this setting enabled specifying which host has it enabled and where the data is being logged.

 Be sure to fully understand the security implications of enabling this option.
 The device interaction logging can be enabled either globally by setting in configuration file or by setting environment or enabled on per task basis by passing special variable to task.